zhenyuWang/frontend-study-book/English/React/Start-a-New-React-Project.md

 These features are getting closer to being production-ready every day, and we’ve been in talks with other bundler and framework developers about integrating them.
 Our hope is that in a year or two, all frameworks listed on this page will have full support for these features.
  (If you’re a framework author interested in partnering with us to experiment with these features, please let us know!)

+ ## Next.js (App Router)
+ [Next.js’s App Router](https://nextjs.org/docs) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.
+It lets you fetch data in asynchronous components that run on the server or even during the build.

+Next.js is maintained by Vercel.
+You can deploy a Next.js app to any Node.js or serverless hosting, or to your own server.
+Next.js also supports static export which doesn’t require a server.